xinwenfu/mitmproxy-get/README.md

 # 3. Set up iptables intercepting http traffic
 mitmproxy listens on port 8080 by default.
-To monitor HTTP and HTTPS flows, their ports 80 and 443 should be redirected to the port mitmproxy listens on.
+To monitor HTTP and HTTPS flows, we need to redirect traffic to ports 80 and 443 using the tool [iptables](https://linux.die.net/man/8/iptables) to the port that mitmproxy listens on.
 Note: These chages will be recovered after next restart.

 Enable IP forwarding
 ```